larsboh/advancedwallclock/README.md

 # advancedwallclock

-A heavily modified version of DIY Machines' code for his awesome wall shelf clock project.
+A modified version of DIY Machines' code for his wall shelf clock project.

-Please read through!

-This program can be loaded directly onto a standard ESP32 microcontroller*.
-The intermediate step shown in the video of DIY-Machines (to synchronize the time) is omitted.
-The time is displayed in 24h format (as it should be ^^).

-Recommendation:
-If you don't put the board, time module and keyboard in the shelf itself but hidden under the shelf (for example by the power socket), it is much easier to assemble and much more accessible.

 Changes to the original code:
 - Added: Membrane keyboard to control the clock**
-- Added: Timer
+- Added: Countdown
-- Added: direct adjustment of color(s) and brightness
+- Added: Direct adjustment of color(s) and brightness
 - The independent brightness adjustment has been removed
 - The digit 9 is displayed as you are used to from seven-segment displays.